 - producer shares; and

 - irrigation practices.

-The June 15, 2021 reporting date was distinct from the normal acreage reporting date.
-The normal acreage reporting deadline with FSA was not changed, but to receive the premium benefit, producers must have filed by June 15.
+The March 15, 2022 reporting date is distinct from the normal acreage reporting date.
+The normal acreage reporting deadline with FSA will not change, but to receive the premium benefit, producers must file by March 15.

-The cover crop fields that producers reported on the Report of Acreage form must have matched what was reported to their insurance company for crop insurance policies.
+The cover crop fields that producers report on the Report of Acreage form must match what is reported to their insurance company for crop insurance policies.

 - Frequently Asked Questions about the Pandemic Cover Crop Program.

 - Pandemic Cover Crop Program fact sheet

 - Pandemic Cover Crop Rule in the Federal Register

 - RMA Managers Bulletin: Product Management Bulletin PM–22-014 (PCCP)

 We are committed to delivering USDA services to America’s farmers and ranchers while taking safety measures in response to the pandemic.
 Some USDA offices are beginning to reopen to limited visitors by appointment only.
 Service Center staff also continue to work with agricultural producers via phone, email, and other digital tools.
 Learn more at farmers.gov/coronavirus.